heydavid525/hotbox/README.md

 HOTBOX has dependency on third party libraries.
-Two ways to get it:
+You need to build third party libraries the first time using Hotbox.
+Afterwards you can skip this part even when you rebuild Hotbox.
+Two ways to get third party libraries:

 #### With Sudo
 If you have `sudo` access, you can install many third party libraries using